 A former draft pick of the Calgary Flames, Keith McCambridge is the only Head Coach in St. John’s IceCaps’ three-year history.
 In his first season behind the bench, McCambridge led the IceCaps to an Atlantic Division title in 2011-12 and guided his squad to the Eastern Conference Finals before losing to the eventual Calder Cup champions, the Norfolk Admirals.
 He was also selected as bench boss for the Eastern Conference All-Stars that season.
 Last season, McCambridge coached the IceCaps to their first-ever Calder Cup Finals appearance, losing to the Texas Stars four games to one.

-Prior to joining the IceCaps, McCambridge served as assistant coach for the American Hockey League's Manitoba Moose where he worked with current Winnipeg Jets head coach Claude Noel.
+Prior to joining the IceCaps, McCambridge served as assistant coach for the American Hockey League's Manitoba Moose where he worked with former Winnipeg Jets head coach Claude Noel.
 McCambridge helped lead the Moose to the North Division Final in 2011 in which they lost to the Hamilton Bulldogs in seven games.

 Before coaching with the Moose in 2009, McCambridge guided the Alaska Aces of the East Coast Hockey League (ECHL) to the third round of the Kelly Cup Playoffs in 2007- 08, and led the Aces to the finals in 2008-09 before being eliminated by the South Carolina Stingrays.
 McCambridge won the Kelly Cup in 2006 as a playing coach with the Aces, defeating the Gwinnett Gladiators in five games.